stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 Working on a blog post or a conference talk?
 [Create a StackBlitz project that you can quickly share](/guides/integration/embedding).
 You can change the project title and the slug to make it effortless for others to reach it.
 And yes, it works with Medium or DEV.

+### Entire programming workflow

+One click and our Codeflow IDE spins up a whole code editor with git integration and hot-reloading preview.
+Now all you need for your dev work is just a browser.

+### Straightforward docs editing

+Every project deserves collaborative documentation.
+Typo fixes have never been easier - click, see what you edit as you edit, and submit a PR when you’re satisfied.
+All in the browser, thanks to Web Publisher.

 ### Effective bug reproductions

 Plain bug descriptions are so 2010s.
 Welcome to the new era of bug hunting where every report comes with its [own StackBlitz reproduction](/guides/integration/bug-reproductions) so you can instantly filter out true issues from everything else.
 Never spin up heavy local installations for a simple bug report ever again.